Pacemaker: Permanent transvenous pacing

-The pacemaker generator is a hermetically sealed device containing a power source, usually a lithium battery, a sensing amplifier which processes the electrical manifestation of naturally occurring heart beats as sensed by the heart electrodes, the computer logic for the pacemaker and the output circuitry which delivers the pacing impulse to the electrodes.
+The pacemaker generator is a hermetically sealed device containing a power source, usually a lithium-iodide battery, a sensing amplifier which processes the electrical manifestation of naturally occurring heart beats as sensed by the heart electrodes, the computer logic for the pacemaker and the output circuitry which delivers the pacing impulse to the electrodes.

 Most commonly, the generator is placed below the subcutaneous fat of the chest wall, above the muscles and bones of the chest.
 However, the placement may vary on a case-by-case basis.

 The outer casing of pacemakers is so designed that it will rarely be rejected by the body's immune system.
 It is usually made of titanium, which is inert in the body.

 Leadless pacing

-Leadless pacemakers are devices that are small enough to allow the generator to be placed within the heart, therefore avoiding the need for pacing leads.
+Leadless pacemakers are devices that are as small as a capsule and are small enough to allow the generator to be placed within the heart, therefore avoiding the need for pacing leads.
 As pacemaker leads can fail over time, a pacing system that avoids these components offers theoretical advantages.
 Leadless pacemakers can be implanted into the heart using a steerable catheter fed into the femoral vein via an incision in the groin.